TGenNorth/ISGPipeline/README.txt

 The "all" category contains variants detected by the pipeline where at least one sample contains a "real" variant (i.e. not called the reference, missing, or ambiguous).
-In addition to the SNP matrix and fasta file, the "all" category has a annotated SNP matrix (all.variants.final.txt) and a statistics file (all.variants.final.txt.stats).
+In addition to the SNP matrix and fasta file, the "all" category has an annotated SNP matrix (all.variants.final.txt) and a statistics file (all.variants.final.txt.stats).

 The "unique" category contains a subset of variants from the "all" category that